-The bank remains committed to enhancing customer experience through its digital transformation journey with incremental digital deliveries across newly built channels.
-In 2023, a new Internet Banking platform for corporate customers was launched with optimized ergonomics and new features such as bulk payment features.
-Workflow capabilities for account opening were extended to our International Banking and Corporate Banking segments to reduce turnaround time to service our customers.
-POP extended its service offerings to Save and Insure, respectively empowering customers to earn interests by saving smartly through rules settings and allowing customers to compare insurance offerings at their fingertips.
-Quality of Service and Continuous Improvement remain at the core of our values and led in 2023 to a significant increase in adoption and satisfaction about our digital services across all channels.
+The Bank remains committed to enhancing customer experience through its digital transformation journey, with incremental digital deliveries across newly built channels.

+In 2023, a new Internet Banking platform for corporate customers was launched, with optimised ergonomics and new features such as bulk payment features.

+Workflow capabilities for account opening were extended to our International Banking and Corporate Banking segments, to reduce turnaround time to service

+POP extended its service offerings to Save and Insure, respectively empowering customers to earn interests by saving smartly through rules settings and allowing them to compare insurance offerings at their fingertips.

+Quality of service and continuous improvement remain at the core of our values.
+In 2023, they led to a significant increase in adoption and satisfaction about our digital services across all channels.

 The Management Discussions and Analysis report may contain various forward-looking statements with respect to Bank One's financial position, business strategy, plans and management objectives.
-By their nature, forward-looking statements involve risk and uncertainty because they relate to future events and circumstances including, but not limited to, domestic market, global economic and business conditions, market risks such as changes in interest and exchange rates, policies and actions of governmental and regulatory authorities.
+By nature, forward-looking statements involve risk and uncertainty because they relate to future events and circumstances including, but not limited to, domestic market, global economic and business conditions, market risks such as changes in interest and exchange rates, policies and actions of governmental and regulatory authorities.
 We caution readers of this report not to place undue reliance on our forward-looking statements, as these factors may cause future results to differ materially from the plans, goals, expectations or interest expressed in the forward-looking statements.
-Bank One Limited does not undertake to update any forward-looking statements that may be made from time to time by the organisation or on its behalf.
+Bank One Limited does not undertake to update any forward-looking statements that may be made from time to time by the organisation